CN-R-Tsai/AI-DX-Blog/README.md

 ## Screenshots
 Here is a snaps from the web application shows:

-&nbsp;
-due to confidentiality, the snapshot has been removed.
+Due to confidentiality, the snapshot has been removed.
 > Login UI
 <img src="imges/LogInUI.png" width="520" height="320">
 &nbsp;